Zoo of Correlation Inequalities in Holography and Beyond: Boundary dual to holographic correlations from reflected entropy

 The reflected correlation measures not only match with the original correlation measures for holographic/random states, but also provide well-defined, computable quantities in any quantum systems away from the holographic regime.
 Notably, they are free of complex optimizations that the original measures have.

-In Section \ref{sec:def-DR}, we give the definition of these reflected correlation measures and conjecture a bound on the original measures.
-We explicitly demonstrate the bound with two-qubit states.
-In Section \ref{sec:mono-DR} and Section \ref{sec:monog-DR}, we investigate monotonicity and monogamy/polygamy for the reflected measures.
-While reflected entropy is not a correlation measure~\cite{Hayden:2023yij}, it turns out $J_R,D_R$ have monotonicity and monogamy relations as the original measures have except for monotonicity of classical correlation with respect to the measured party.
+In Section \ref{sec:def-DR}, we define these reflected correlation measures and conjecture a bound on the original measures.
+We demonstrate this bound with two-qubit states.
+In Section \ref{sec:mono-DR} and \ref{sec:monog-DR}, we investigate monotonicity and monogamy/polygamy for the reflected measures.
+While reflected entropy is not a correlation measure~\cite{Hayden:2023yij}, it turns out $J_R$ and $D_R$ obey the same monotonicity and monogamy relations as the original measures except for monotonicity in the measured party.